Firstly: What does "lockdown" mean?

 If

-you’re using the Mini Advance, the incubator will automatically know
+you’re using an automatic incubator such as the Mini Advance, it will automatically know

 when this should happen and will stop turning for you.
 All you need to